Mewatools/mewa-docs/getting-started/installing.md

 If the above method doesn't work the drivers needs to be updated manually:
 1. Navigate to your graphics card manufacturer official website.
 (Intel, AMD or NVIDIA)
 2. On the official site, navigate to the graphics driver and choose your operating system.
 Download the latest drivers for your graphics card and install it to your computer.
 This will also update the OpenGL on your computer.

+## Web App

+Alternatively you can run Mewa on the web browser, without the need to install anything.
+Just visit [mewa.club](https://mewa.app)